Sapna-95/GenAI-Projects/README.md

-# My Chatbot
+# My Chatbot 💬

-This is a simple chatbot application built using Streamlit, LangChain, and Hugging Face Transformers.
+This is a simple chatbot application built using Streamlit 🚀, LangChain 🔗, and Hugging Face Transformers 🤗.

 **Functionality:**

-* Allows users to upload PDF files.
+* 📤 Allows users to upload PDF files.
-* Extracts the text content from the uploaded PDF.
+* 📄 Extracts the text content from the uploaded PDF.
-* Splits the text into smaller chunks.
+* ✂️ Splits the text into smaller chunks.
-* Generates vector embeddings for these chunks using a Hugging Face sentence transformer model (`sentence-transformers/all-mpnet-base-v2`).
+* 🧠 Generates vector embeddings for these chunks using a Hugging Face sentence transformer model (`sentence-transformers/all-mpnet-base-v2`).
-* Creates a FAISS vector store to index the embeddings.
+* 🗂️ Creates a FAISS vector store to index the embeddings.
-* Enables users to ask questions related to the content of the uploaded PDF.
+* ❓ Enables users to ask questions related to the content of the uploaded PDF.
-* Performs a similarity search on the vector store to find relevant document chunks.
+* 🔍 Performs a similarity search on the vector store to find relevant document chunks.
-* Uses a Hugging Face question answering model (`deepset/roberta-large-squad2`) to extract answers from the relevant context.
+* 🤖 Uses a Hugging Face question answering model (`deepset/roberta-large-squad2`) to extract answers from the relevant context.
-* Displays the answer and a confidence score (if provided by the QA model).
+* ✅ Displays the answer and a confidence score (if provided by the QA model).

 **How to Use:**